Did you know that you can earn $37 million annually from a convenience store in just five years?

 - Reliance on the financial strength of the parent company

-The advantages and disadvantages of opening your own convenience store from scratch are the opposite of purchasing a franchise or an existing store.
+The advantages and disadvantages of starting your own convenience store from scratch are the opposite of purchasing an existing store.
 You’ll have total control over:

 - Vendor and product selection